p990r/springexample/README.md

 ### Current Version
 This version includes the following features:
-* Index page displays SQL user table
+* Index page displays a persistent user table
 * Add a new user to user table
 * User table has Edit and Delete user options